emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 ### IAM Permissions

-To create the cloud resources in your cloud account, your role needs to have the necessary IAM permissions to run commands.
-You need ask your cloud administrator to assign sufficient permission for creating BYOC deployments and generate the corresponding credential.
+Your role needs to have the necessary Identity and Access Management (IAM) permissions to run commands to create the cloud resources in your cloud account.
+You need to ask your cloud administrator to assign sufficient permissions for creating BYOC deployments and generate the corresponding credential.

 :::: tabs